MicrosoftDocs/powerquery-docs/powerquery-docs/connector-certification.md

 * If ```Expression.Evaluate()``` is used:
   * Validate where the expression is coming from and what it is (that is, can dynamically construct calls to `Extension.CurrentCredentials()` and so on).
-  * The ```Expression``` should not be user provided nor take user input.
+  * The ```Expression``` shouldn't be user provided nor take user input.
-  * The ```Expression``` should not be dynamic (that is, retrieved from a web call).
+  * The ```Expression``` shouldn't be dynamic (that is, retrieved from a web call).

 ## Registering for Certification

 If you're interested in pursuing certification of your custom connector, ensure that your scenario and connector meet the [prerequisites](#prerequisites) and [requirements](#certification-requirements) outlined in this article.
-Failure to do so will cause delays in certification as our team will require you to fix any issues or inconsistencies prior to moving forward with certification.
+Failure to do so will cause delays in certification as our team requires you to fix any issues or inconsistencies prior to moving forward with certification.

 Ensure that your connector is code complete and has been tested in both authoring in Power BI Desktop, and refreshing and consumption in Power BI Service.
-Ensure you have tested full end-to-end refresh in Power BI Service through the use of an on-premises data gateway.
+Ensure you have tested full end-to-end refresh in Power BI Service by using an on-premises data gateway.

 To get started, complete our [registration form](https://aka.ms/PQConnectorRegistrationForm), and a Microsoft contact will reach out to begin the process.